 But Grace is so much more than apraxia…

 I thank you, from the bottom of my heart, for taking the time to read this post and learn about apraxia.
-I thank you for now maybe understanding why one child may not say hello at the park, why another may not say thank you when handed Halloween candy, why one “talks funny” or why another carries an electronic “talker” that they use for speech.
+Now you might better understand why one child may not say hello at the park, why another may not say thank you when handed Halloween candy, why one “talks funny” or why another carries an electronic “talker” that they use for speech.
 I truly believe that awareness helps breed acceptance.
 Tomorrow my older daughter will be telling her 3rd and 4th grade classmates about apraxia, and raising awareness at her school.
 She knows her little sister has a long road ahead, she worries about her being an easy target for bullying, and is doing what she can to educate others in hopes of creating a more accepting environment for her one day.
 That is one of the silver linings of this journey, the understanding, empathy and desire to help others that living such a life brings into your home.

 I leave you with a video that does an incredible job of sharing the feelings that we have as parents when it comes to apraxia, and why it matters so much for us to do what we can to help.